-The “me years” refer to a time in early adulthood, after leaving school, before “settling down,” a new stage of life, historically speaking, in terms of female experience.
-Generations X and Y, as well as the Millennials, are the pioneers.
-The major milestones of the women’s movement did happen before our time–the chicks in the 60s were getting it on, the ladies in the 80s were breaking the glass ceiling–but most of them were married while doing it.
+The “me years” refer to a time life after leaving school, before “settling down,” a new stage of life, historically speaking, in terms of female experience.
+My generation were the pioneers.
+The major milestones of the women’s movement did happen before our time–the chicks in the 60s were taking the pill, and the ladies in the 80s were breaking the glass ceiling–but most of them were married while doing it.

 Click “Next” to read about the Residually Religious.